There are a lot of freebies on offer from energy providers if your home qualifies, from new boilers to loft and cavity wall insulation.

 Big providers have obligations to pump money into making homes more efficient, especially for tough-to-reach groups.
 If they miss targets, they get big fines.

-Don't worry if you're not with the big six.
+It doesn't matter which company you're signed up to either.
 This isn't just about suppliers helping their own customers - these big beasts just need to put money into the system.

 What options are there in Northern Ireland?

 The offers below aren't available if you live in Northern Ireland.
-However, there may be some individual schemes offering free insulation.
+But you may be able to get free insulation through other schemes.
 Give the Energy Saving Trust's helpline a call on 0300 123 1234 to see what's available to you.

-Don't miss out on new freebies or grantsGet MoneySavingExpert's free, spam-free weekly email full of guides & loopholes
+Don't miss out on new freebies or grantsGet MoneySavingExpert's free weekly email full of guides & loopholes

 Energy providers' freebies used to focus on free loft and cavity wall insulation.
-Now the big six are giving away boilers to those in certain groups as well.
+Boilers are also up for grabs from some providers.

 A new boiler typically costs £2,300, according to the Energy Saving Trust, so this is a fabulous freebie.
-If your boiler is not an inefficient model, just broken, you may be offered a repair, rather than a new boiler.
+If your boiler isn't inefficient, just broken, you may be offered a repair, rather than a new boiler.

-The offer includes fitting, though there may be an extra cost if it needs to carry out extra work, for example, if the work means additional radiators or if the boiler needs moving to another location.
+The offer includes fitting, though there may be an extra cost if an engineer needs to carry out extra work, for example, it needs moving or you need extra radiators.
 You should be told about this beforehand.

 You won't be able to get a free boiler if you live in a housing association property or are a council tenant.
-The idea is they will arrange to do this for you though their own schemes.
+Instead, this will be arranged through their own schemes.

-In a nutshell, to be eligible, you need to have a broken or inefficient boiler.
-If you've a new-ish, working A or B rated boiler, it probably won't qualify.
+You need to have a broken or inefficient boiler.
+If you've a new-ish, working A or B rated boiler, you probably won't qualify.

 This is decided on a case-by-case basis through a free inspection.
-The providers say it's based on a number of factors, including the boiler's efficiency, age and condition.
-SSE says: "If the boiler was installed more than seven years ago, it's likely to be inefficient."
+It's based on a number of factors, including the boiler's efficiency, age and condition.

 The energy companies will usually just replace gas boilers, not oil.
-Sadly, if you don't have a boiler already, you can't get a new system installed.
+If you don't have a boiler already, you can't get a new system installed.